Abductive forgetting: The two forms of abductive forgetting

 Defining focusing and summarizing on the variables to remember $R$ instead of those to forget simplifies the technical treatment, but the concept is the same: focusing or summarizing on some variables is forgetting the others.
-Both remove hypotheses from the explanations.
-Focusing also removes manifestations, summarizing removes whole explanations.
-In the other way around, focusing restricts each explanation $E \explain M$ to $E \cap R \explain M \cap R$; summarizing restricts $E \explain M$ into $E \cap R \explain M$ if $M \subseteq R$, and removes it altogether otherwise.

-The sets $I$ and $C$ in the abductive frame are considered fixed.
-Consequently, their version after forgetting are always fixed too, to $I \cap R$ and $C \cap R$.
-They can therefore be left implicit, leading to $\focus(F,R)$ and $\summarize(F,R)$.
+The hypotheses $I$ and manifestations $C$ in the abductive frame are fixed.
+Consequently, they are also fixed after forgetting: $I \cap R$ and $C \cap R$.
+They are left implicit, simplifying notation to $\focus(F,R)$ and $\summarize(F,R)$.

-Both focusing and summarizing are forms of forgetting.
-When their difference is not important, such as when they coincide because all manifestations are remembered, the generic term forgetting is used in place of focusing or summarizing.